notesbytom/notesbytom/tech_notes/mermaid.md

 ## Graph Top Down Example

-It appears that in Mermaid the Diagram types `flowchart` and `graph` alternative keywords for the same type of diagram?
+It appears that in Mermaid `flowchart` and `graph` are alternative keywords for the same type of diagram.
 * [Flowcharts - Basic Syntax][2]. "*Instead of flowchart one can also use graph.* "

 ```mermaid